orbitalquark/textadept/doc/12_Compiling.md

 Compiling Textadept on Windows is no longer supported.
-If you wish to do so however, you need a C compiler that supports the C99 standard, the [GTK+ for Windows bundle][] (2.24 is recommended), and [libiconv for Windows][] (the "Developer files" and "Binaries" zip).
+If you wish to do so however, you need a C compiler that supports the C99 standard, the [GTK+ for Windows bundle][] (2.24 is recommended), and [libiconv for Windows][] (the "Developer files" and "Binaries" zip files).

 The preferred way to compile for Windows is cross-compiling from Linux.
 To do so, in addition to the GTK+ bundle mentioned above, you need [MinGW][] with the